alanmimms/jurassic-20/rtl/NOTES.md

 # Documentation Pointers

+* The KLX.RAM file is ASCII formatted according to the description in `doc/convert.txt` sections 3.0 and 6.0.

 * DTE20 is where the 10/11 interface lives
   * Documented in `EK-DTE20-UD-003_Oct76.pdf`.
   * Also from SAIL in ETHDES.txt.